 - High Cost: Expanding networks in underserved areas so that all people in the U.S. have access to affordable voice and broadband

 Rural Digital Opportunity Fund (RDOF)

-- The Rural Digital Opportunity Fund is the Commission’s next step in bridging the digital divide to efficiently fund the deployment of broadband networks in rural America.
-Through a two-phase reverse auction mechanism, the FCC will direct up to $20.4 billion over ten years to finance up to gigabit speed broadband networks in unserved rural areas, connecting millions of American homes and businesses to digital opportunity.
+The Rural Digital Opportunity Fund is the FCC’s next step in attempting to bridge the digital divide to fund the deployment of broadband networks in rural America.
+Through a two-phase reverse auction mechanism, the FCC directed up to $20.4 billion over ten years to finance up to gigabit speed broadband networks in unserved rural areas, connecting millions of American homes and businesses to digital opportunity.

 For more information about RDOF in Colorado, visit our Colorado RDOF webpage.

 Emergency Broadband Benefit Program (EBBP)

 Congress directed the FCC to create a $3.2 billion Emergency Broadband Benefit Program (EBBP) to help low-income consumers afford broadband service and connected internet devices.
 The EBBP will provide a discount of up to $50 per month, or $75 per month in tribal areas, toward the cost of broadband service for eligible households and provides $100 toward the purchase of a connected device for qualifying households.
 A program start date hasn’t been announced.
 Resources: Consumer Fact Sheet, Provider EBB Participation, and a list of EBB providers.